conde-nast-international/cnid-tech-tests/README.md

 ## How to submit code
 We prefer to see your work as a GIT repo with commits from which the app is built up.
-You can submit by sending up the link to a public git repository on Github, or if for some reason you'd like to keep the submission only between us, use [git bundle](https://git-scm.com/docs/git-bundle) and submit the zipped work.
+You can submit by sending up the link to a public git repository on Github, or if you'd like to keep the submission only between us, use [git bundle](https://git-scm.com/docs/git-bundle) and submit the zipped work.

 Send the work to your **point of contact**.